digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

       key issuer : Party
       maintainer key

-Upgrades allow us to add an interface definition.
+Upgrades allow you to add an interface definition.
 For example, add an interface instance of ``HasValue`` for ``IOU`` to package v2:

 .. code:: daml